Uterine septum

-A uterine septum is a form of a congenital malformation where the uterine cavity is partitioned by a longitudinal septum; the outside of the uterus has a normal typical shape.
+A uterine septum is a congenital uterine malformation where the uterine cavity is partitioned by a longitudinal septum; the outside of the uterus has a normal typical shape.
 The wedge-like partition may involve only the superior part of the cavity resulting in an incomplete septum or a subseptate uterus, or less frequently the total length of the cavity (complete septum) and the cervix resulting in a double cervix.
 The septation may also continue caudally into the vagina resulting in a "double vagina".

 Signs and symptoms

 The condition may not be known to the affected individual and not result in any reproductive problems; thus normal pregnancies may occur.
 In more serious cases have reported high infertility rates.
 However, it is associated with a higher risk for miscarriage, premature birth, and malpresentation.
 According to the classical study by Buttram there is a 60% risk of a spontaneous abortion, this being more common in the second than in the first trimester.
 However, there is no agreement on this number and other studies show a lower risk.
 Woelfer found that the miscarriage risk is more pronounced in the first trimester.

 The condition is also associated with abnormalities of the renal system.
 Further, skeletal abnormalities have been linked to the condition.